Windows 1.0: Features

 It also consists of three dynamic-link libraries, which are located as files in the system under the names KERNEL.EXE, USER.EXE, and GDI.EXE.
 The Windows 1.0 SDK contains debugging versions of these files, which can be used to replace the corresponding files on the setup disks.
 The setup program combines multiple system files into one, so that Windows boots faster.
 Using the debugging KERNEL.EXE provided by the Windows 1.0 SDK one can create a "slow boot" version of Windows, where the files are separate.
 Windows 1.0 includes a kernel, which performs functions such as task handling, memory management, and input and output of files, while the two other dynamic-link libraries are the user interface and Graphics Device Interface.
 The operating environment could also move the program code and data segments in memory, to allow programs to share code and data that are located in dynamic-link libraries.
 Windows 1.0 implemented the use of code segment swapping.

 Version 1.02 introduced drivers for European keyboards, as well as screen and print drivers.
 The last Windows 1.0 release, 1.04, introduced support for IBM PS/2 computers.
-Due to Microsoft's extensive support for backward compatibility, it is not only possible to execute Windows 1.0 binary programs on current versions of Windows to a large extent but also to recompile their source code into an equally functional "modern" application with just limited modifications.
+Due to Microsoft's extensive support for backward compatibility, it is not only possible to execute Windows 1.0 binary programs on current versions of Windows to a large extent but also to recompile their source code into an equally functional "modern" application with limited modifications.

 In March 2022, it was discovered that the operating environment also includes an easter egg that lists the developers who worked on the operating environment along with a message that says "Congrats!".